“Is there a shortcut to happiness?” Narayani Ganesh asked me last week, when I was speaking at the Bangalore Lit Fest.

 Love or trust, however, is not about trapping or baiting, it is about mutual care and appreciation, about mutual respect and purpose.

-Here’s the secret to happiness: protect trust (self-trust and others’) at all costs; love and purpose will walk into your life on their own.
+Here’s the secret to happiness: protect trust (self-trust and others’) at all cost; love and purpose will walk into your life on their own.
 Together they make up happiness.

 It’s that simple, really.